1622546555 shutterstock 598982330.png?w=60&h=60&dpr=1

 Distance & Duration: How Physical Is the Trek?

-The Hampta Pass trek is around 26 km, and it requires over 4 to 5 days to cover the distance.
-Trekkers spend 6-8 hours a day trekking.
+• Trekkers spend 6-8 hours a day trekking.
 Passing through meadows, rocky tracks, and river crossings like Rani Nallah, Chikka Water Stream, Jwara's Glacial Streams, Balu Ka Ghera River, and Lahaul Side Stream.

-The highest point, Hampta Pass, at around 14,000 ft, is reached on the 3rd day and is noted for its steep ascents, descents, and difficult-to-predict climate.
-Altitude can make breathing challenging and deplete endurance, so trekkers should prepare themselves accordingly.
+• The highest point, Hampta Pass, at around 14,000 ft, is reached on the 3rd day and is noted for its steep ascents, descents, and difficult-to-predict climate.

 02

-Altitude Gain & Risk of AMS
+Altitude Gain & Risk Of AMS

-The trek begins at Jobra at 9,800 ft and rapidly ascends to a maximum height of 14,065 ft at the Hampta Pass.
-The quick ascent, especially from Balu Ka Ghera to the pass, can increase the risk of Acute Mountain Sickness (AMS).
-AMS is a common phenomenon that affects even experienced trekkers and can result in headache, nausea, dizziness, and exhaustion.
+• The trek begins at Jobra at 9,800 ft and rapidly ascends to a maximum height of 14,065 ft at the Hampta Pass.

-Trekkers must drink plenty of water, avoid alcohol, and continue to keep themselves warm, as it increases the body’s natural adaptation to altitude.
-Trekking with a guide familiar with AMS symptoms and carrying medication is advisable.
+• Trekkers must drink plenty of water, avoid alcohol, and continue to keep themselves warm, as it increases the body’s natural adaptation to altitude.

 03